Lukas Nmecha: Return to Wolfsburg

-Nmecha re-joined VFL Wolfsburg in a permanent deal on 16 July 2021.
+Nmecha re-joined VfL Wolfsburg in a permanent deal on 16 July 2021.
 He scored the winning goal on his Bundesliga debut for the club, in a come-from-behind 2–1 victory over Hertha Berlin on 21 August.

+Leeds United

+On 15 June 2025, it was announced that Nmecha would join Leeds United on a free transfer, having agreed to a two-year contract.

+Nmecha made his Leeds United debut on 18 August, playing Leeds' opening game of the season.
+He scored the winning (and only) goal against Everton.

 International career

 Born in Hamburg to a German mother and a Nigerian father, but raised in England, Nmecha was eligible to play for Nigeria, Germany and England.

 England

 In October 2014, Nmecha scored for the England Under-17 team in a qualifier against Macedonia.
 Nmecha was included in the England under-19 squad for the 2017 UEFA European Under-19 Championship.
 He scored the only goal of the game in the semi-final against the Czech Republic and also scored the winner in the final against Portugal.

-On 18 May 2018, Nmecha received a call up to the England U21 team by Manager Aidy Boothroyd, for the Toulon Tournament.
-On 9 June 2018, Nmecha came on as a substitute in the 2018 Toulon Tournament final as England defeated Mexico to retain the title.
-In November 2018, Nmecha scored for the England Under-20 team against Germany.
+On 18 May 2018, Nmecha received a call up to the England U21 team by manager Aidy Boothroyd, for the Toulon Tournament.
+On 9 June 2018, he came on as a substitute in the 2018 Toulon Tournament final as England defeated Mexico to retain the title.
+In November 2018, he scored for the England Under-20 team against Germany.